kaitolegion/SRS/README.md

 # SRS - Student Registration System

-- DSSC-SRS - is one of my small project in the (BSIT) that involves the development using Visual Studio and C# Language.
-This only my Reference for future projects.
+- DSSC-SRS - is one of my small project within my BSIT subject that entails the development using Visual Studio and C# Language.
+It serves as a reference for my future projects.
+Certain functionalities are not fully operational.

 ## AIMS